Donna Pescow: Career

 After Out of This World ended, Pescow went on to a series of smaller roles before returning to prominent television roles.
 She made guest appearances on the shows Clueless, NYPD Blue, Pauly and Ivory Tower, and in the 1998 television film Dead Husbands.

 Pescow appeared on the ABC soap opera General Hospital from 1999 to 2001 as the villainous Gertrude Morgan, the evil aunt of Chloe Morgan (Tava Smiley).
 In 2001, Smiley was released from her General Hospital contract and Pescow's character was written out.
 During her run on General Hospital, Pescow also had a small role in the television film Partners and guest starred on the television series Philly.

 In 1999, Disney contacted Pescow about appearing in a half-hour youth sitcom for the network.
 A pilot was filmed in 2000, and the series went on to become Even Stevens.
 It aired for three seasons on Disney Channel, from 2000 to 2003.
 She also directed three episodes of the series, which became a flagship for the network.
 After the series ended in 2003, Pescow and the rest of the cast returned for the finale film The Even Stevens Movie.

 After taking several years off following Even Stevens, Pescow appeared in the film One Sung Hero alongside Nicole Sullivan.
 She then took another brief break from acting, but she did appear in a 2006 episode of Crossing Jordan.
 In 2007, Pescow appeared in the series finale of The Sopranos as Donna Parisi, the wife of mobster Patsy Parisi.

+In 2023, Pescow made a cameo appearance alongside John Travolta in a Capital One Christmas ad, as the cashier in a shoe store that Santa (Travolta) visits.